Silvergate Capital (SI) Set to Announce Quarterly Earnings on Tuesday

-Silvergate Capital (NYSE:SI) will be issuing its quarterly earnings data before the market opens on Tuesday, July 20th.
+Silvergate Capital (NYSE:SI) is set to announce its earnings results before the market opens on Tuesday, July 20th.
 Analysts expect the company to announce earnings of $0.41 per share for the quarter.
-Parties interested in participating in the company’s conference call can do so using this link.
+Investors that wish to register for the company’s conference call can do so using this link.

-Silvergate Capital (NYSE:SI) last released its quarterly earnings data on Monday, April 19th.
-The company reported $0.55 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.51 by $0.04.
-Silvergate Capital had a return on equity of 8.81% and a net margin of 32.67%.
-The company had revenue of $31.11 million during the quarter, compared to the consensus estimate of $29.93 million.
+Silvergate Capital (NYSE:SI) last announced its quarterly earnings data on Monday, April 19th.
+The company reported $0.55 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.51 by $0.04.
+The company had revenue of $31.11 million during the quarter, compared to analyst estimates of $29.93 million.
+Silvergate Capital had a net margin of 32.67% and a return on equity of 8.81%.
 On average, analysts expect Silvergate Capital to post $2 EPS for the current fiscal year and $3 EPS for the next fiscal year.

 Silvergate Capital Corporation operates as a bank holding company for Silvergate Bank that provides banking products and services to business and individual clients in the United States and internationally.
 The company accepts deposit products, including interest and noninterest bearing demand accounts, money market and savings accounts, and certificates of deposit accounts.